-Two killed in separate incidents of violence in Manipur
+Naga woman among two killed in Manipur violence

 The two incidents took place over the weekend in the Imphal East and Kangpokpi districts.

-Two persons died in separate incidents of violence over the weekend in Kangpokpi and Imphal East districts of Manipur, The Hindu reported on Monday.
+Two persons died in separate incidents of violence over the weekend in Manipur’s Kangpokpi and Imphal East districts, The Hindu reported on Monday.

-The United Naga Council has called for a 12-hour shutdown from 6 am on Monday, in areas of the state inhabited by the Nagas, to protest the murder of a woman from the community on July 15.
-Lucy Marem was killed in Sawombung village of Imphal East district by members of Arambai Tenggol, a Meitei militant group, the United Naga Council said.
+The United Naga Council has called for a 12-hour shutdown from 6 am on Monday, in areas of the state inhabited by Nagas, to protest the murder of a woman from the community on July 15.

+Lucy Marem was killed in Sawombung village of Imphal East district by members of Arambai Tenggol, a Meitei militant group, the United Naga Council alleged.

 It also alleged that Marem was apprehended by the Meira Paibis, a community of Meitei women, and handed over to the Arambai Tenggol for execution.